 309.40 Distribution or Sale of Literature and/or Solicitation of Signatures (Petitions)

 Sports Facilities provides space for the distribution of literature and/or solicitation of signatures (petitions) by recognized University organizations.
-Distribution or solicitation is permitted for noncommercial handbills, leaflets, petitions, and similar materials in designated areas of Sports Facilities.
+Distribution or solicitation is permitted for noncommercial handbills, leaflets, petitions, and similar materials in areas of Sports Facilities that do not impede access to the building.

-Distribution or solicitation privileges within the buildings are limited to student organizations registered with the Office of Student Activities, Montana State University—Bozeman, University faculty or staff groups, and non-University organizations which have received approval for use of University facilities.
+Distribution or solicitation privileges within the buildings are limited to student organizations registered with the Office of Activities and Engagement (OAE), Montana State University—Bozeman, University faculty or staff groups, and non-University organizations which have received approval for use of University facilities.

 The literature distribution or solicitation of signatures (petitions) policy is designed to maintain the free flow of traffic within the building and to prevent such activities from interfering with the orderly administration of University affairs.